SHAIK-07/tool/README.md

 3. **File Upload Problems**
    - Verify that the upload directories exist and are writable
    - Check file size limits in the configuration

+## Version Control & GitHub

+### .gitignore Configuration

+The project is configured to exclude certain directories from version control to avoid storing sensitive business data in GitHub:

+- `invoices/`: Contains generated PDF invoices
+- `quotations/`: Stores quotation files uploaded by users
+- `customers/`: Customer-related documents
+- `services/`: Service-related files
+- `payments/`: Payment records and receipts
+- `documents/`: General document storage
+- `db/`: Database files and backups

+These directories are listed in the `.gitignore` file to ensure they are not tracked by Git.
+When deploying the application, you'll need to create these directories manually or have the application create them at runtime.

+### Data Backup

+Since these directories contain important business data but are not stored in Git, it's essential to implement a regular backup strategy:

+1. Set up automated backups of these directories
+2. Store backups securely in an off-site location
+3. Test backup restoration periodically

 ## Contributing